erasmus-without-paper/ewp-specs-api-echo/README.md

  * Regular TLS MUST be used for both [request][reqencr-tls] and [response][resencr-tls] encryption.

- * Other methods MAY be supported, but it is NOT REQUIRED to support them.
+ * Other methods MAY be supported, but it is NOT REQUIRED to support them (and the server doesn't declare support for them in his manifest file).

 Please note, that soon there will be a new (v2.x.x) version of this API, which will have different authentication and encryption requirements.